-Homeopathy is a system of medicine used by around 500 million people worldwide each year.
+Homeopathy is a system of medicine used by around 200 million people worldwide each year and is listed by the World Health Organisation as the second most commonly used form of medicine in the world.
 It seeks to treat each person individually, using remedies made from natural substances which are prepared in such a way that they are potent but non-toxic.
 The remedies are selected on the basis of “like cures like”.
 A well- selected remedy (from the many thousands available) will stimulate your body’s own healing capacity.
 A remedy that does not match your symptoms will not produce any significant effect.

 If you would like to know more, please read on.

 The name, Homoeopathy, comes from the Greek: homoeo –meaning the same; pathos meaning disease.

 Homeopathy is a system of medicine which dates back over 200 years to a German physician called Samuel Hahnemann.
 He was greatly disillusioned by the medicine practised in his era: leeches, purging, bleeding, mercury, etc. His breakthrough came when he decided to see what the effect would be on a healthy person (himself) of taking a new wonder drug – chinchona bark (quinine), which was being used to treat malaria.
 To his astonishment, he found that it induced in him symptoms similar to those of malaria.
 This led him to hypothesize that a substance which can induce a certain clinical syndrome in a healthy person can also be used to treat that exact syndrome when it occurs as an illness in someone else.
 This was an idea that had been considered for millennia: Hippocrates believed that: “like cures like”.

 Hahnemann went on to test this idea extensively by asking friends and colleagues also to test the same substance on themselves and note down precisely any symptoms in mind, emotions or physical health that arose.
 The descriptions given by each tester or “prover” were combined to give the “proving” of the first homeopathic remedy, China.